 Have you thought about installing solar panels on your home, farm, or small business?
 Now is the time to find out if solar is right for you.
 The Solar Workgroup has launched the SWVA Residential Solar program to make going solar simple and affordable.
 Homeowners in Wise, Dickenson, Buchanan or Lee County and the City of Norton can now sign up for a free solar site assessment.
 More information about our program below!

-Register for a virtual residential solar information session: Want to learn more about the Solarize program and your opportunities for solar energy?
-Join the Solar Workgroup team as we cover residential solar 101, the steps to goings solar, and the benefits of generating your own solar energy this year!
+Final Residential solar information session: Want to learn more about the Solarize Southwest Virginia Program and your opportunities for solar energy?
+Join the Solar Workgroup team on June 30th at 7 PM as we cover residential solar 101, the steps to goings solar, and the benefits of generating your own solar energy this year!

 What is the SWVA Residential Solar Program?

 This program is a way for a community to learn more about solar and reduce the cost of solar installations.

 Through the SWVA Residential Solar program, the Workgroup will choose a solar developer to perform all the solar installations for the people who buy solar systems during the period of the program.
 The installer is able to offer lower prices because they can get bulk purchase discounts on materials and solar equipment.
 The program also helps the solar company save money on marketing and advertising, so they can reduce prices for the customers.

 - Sign-up period: Register in the program with the form above to have a free, no-obligation solar home evaluation.
 This will allow you to find out what kind of system you could install and how large, and what you can expect to save without obligation to sign an installation contract.

 - Info meetings and education: Attend one of a series of meetings that will cover topics like financing, system maintenance, solar system options, taxes, and regulations.